njostonehouse/valence-ui-docs/valence-ui-components/valence-ui-link.rst

 Link
 ####################

-The `vui-link <https://github.com/Brightspace/valence-ui-link>`_ library contains Less mixins and CSS that you can use to style links.
+The `vui-link <https://github.com/Brightspace/valence-ui-link>`_ library contains mixins and CSS that you can use to style links.

 .. role:: example